mrcrilly/mrcrilly.github.io/content/blog/lect.md

 - Create games using only text and images, allowing for rapid and easy content creation by anyone
 - Make it feel as though a player is walking through and exploring a book (text based adventure)
-- Make worlds so big it takes months, maybe even years, to fully explore them (actual time)
+- Make worlds so big it takes months, maybe even years, to fully explore them
 - Allow for character builds that are complex and unique (traits)
 - Combat is highly customisable and tailored to specific encounters (rotation tables)
-- Force the player to think before acting (actual time)
+- Force the player to think before acting: wasting time is a bad idea
-- Make the player be patient and wait for actions to complete (actual time)
 - The goal isn't shiny or the best equipment, it's defeating hard problems and being the best adventure the world as seen
+- Taking actions costs a certain amount of time; you age as you move through the world and old age is a thing

 These are the core tenants the engine will live by and aim to solve.